daringer/asus-fan/README.md

 **TODOs**:
 ----------
-- as a more general aproach: remove check for model name but only verfy existance of acpi functions
 - do a code review and clean it up
 - check with more models and the dual fan models
 - add an included fan controller